osome-iu/ChatGPT_domain_rating/README.md

 # Introduction

-This repo contains the code and data for the paper "Large language models can rate news outlet credibility."
+This repo contains the code and data for the paper [Large language models can rate news outlet credibility](https://arxiv.org/abs/2304.00228).

 We use the following data in our study: